Home > Indian Affairs Committee > Call To Action

 Dawnland, a documentary of Indigenous child removal in the US through the nation’s first-ever government-endorsed Truth and Reconciliation Commission (Maine) – What is the relationship between taking the land and taking the children?

-Carlisle Indian School Digital Resource Center bringing together, in digital format, a variety of resources that are physically preserved in various locations around the country.
+Carlisle Indian School Digital Resource Center Dickinson College, is bringing together, in digital format, a variety of resources that are physically preserved in various locations around the country.

 Carlisle Indian Boarding School Project giving voice to the legacy.
 Trauma.
 Triumph.
 Pain.
 Resilience.
 Loss.
 Survival.